 7. Wi-Fi Connection Disconnecting

-- Right click on the Wi-Fi icon on the taskbar and choose “Troubleshoot problems” option.
+- Right-click on the Wi-Fi icon on the taskbar and choose “Diagnose network problems” option.

 - Windows will run the network diagnostics and help you to find the problem in your computer.

 - If there are no issues in your computer, then contact your Internet Service Provider (ISP) for help.
-They can confirm the problems from the server and router side.
+They can confirm whether there are any configuration problems at their end.

-Learn more on how to fix Wi-Fi intermittently disconnecting problems in Windows 10.
+Learn more on how to fix Wi-Fi intermittently disconnecting problems in Windows PC.

 8. System Clock Settings

 Sometimes you can resolve a big problem with a small setting on your computer frontend.
 Good example is facing security problems when viewing websites in browser.
-The security certificates of websites have a validity and your computer will validate it with the system clock time.
+The security certificates of websites have a validity and your computer will validate it based on system clock time.
 The certificate will not work, in case if your clock is not working or having different time.
-Make sure you have correct time showing in the clock so that the validations work properly.
+Make sure you are using correct timezone and have correct time showing in the clock so that the validations work properly.

 9. Printer Does Not Work